Why is Pakistan planning to ban rallies and public gatherings in Islamabad?

 The bill has triggered strong opposition from the PTI, which alleged it specifically targets the party.

 The protest by the opposition forced Senate Chairman Yousuf Raza Gilani to refer the bill to a parliamentary committee.
-The committee, however, approved the bill late on Tuesday, setting teh stage for it to be voted on.
+The committee, however, approved the bill late on Tuesday, setting the stage for it to be voted on.

 Is the bill targeted at the PTI?